Hear from 5 parents who have been on the Parents as Partners programme:

 Do you want help with your relationship, and to be the best parents you can be?

-Parents as Partners provides a safe space for couples and co-parents to work out how to move forward if things have been difficult.
+The Parents as Partners programme (called Schoolchildren and their Families in US Studies) provides a safe space for couples and co-parents to work out how to move forward if things have been difficult.
 It is a free programme that looks at the whole family, not just the relationship between parents and their children.
 The free sessions are led by trained group workers who work with both parents to foster long-lasting change.
 Both parents are involved in sessions, and the group is always led by a male and female pair of trained workers.

 What can I expect?